redis/redis-doc/commands/bitpos.md

 The function considers the right of the string as padded with zeros if you look for clear bits and specify no range or the _start_ argument **only**.

 However, this behavior changes if you are looking for clear bits and specify a range with both _start_ and _end_.
-If no clear bit is found in the specified range, the function returns -1 as the user specified a clear range and there are no 0 bits in that range.
+If a clear bit isn't found in the specified range, the function returns -1 as the user specified a clear range and there are no 0 bits in that range.

 @examples